Are you in the market for a new rifle or shotgun?

 As you may have started to notice, the positives and negatives seem to almost cancel each other out.

-The IWI Tavor X95 is made for those who would like to take advantage of the bullpup for serious purposes.
-It boasts of its modern and well-though-out design as well as its easy-to-use controls.
+The IWI Tavor X95 is made for those who would like to take advantage of the bullpup for heavy use.
+It boasts a modern and well-though-out design as well as its easy-to-use controls.

 It is a good choice even for left-handed users because you can swap its ejection port to either side.